 Navigate through the following path - Create Report > What pane > Metrics column > Click (advanced).

-In both cases, the Metric Editor appears.
+The Metric Editor appears.

-- Click Custom metric
+- Click Custom metric.

 Custom Metric Editor appears.

 Define your metric by entering MAQL statements directly into a text field or selecting them from the right-hand side menu.